Homeschool Math That's Fun,

 Gattegno activities and exercises will help with the memory issues, but only if you learn how to "Subordinate Teaching to Learning."

 If you haven't experienced being taught the way Gattegno teaches, you'll never really get an idea of how different and effective it is.
 You'll just go back to what you know.

 If your math background stinks - you can do all the Noticing, Wondering, and Discovering you want, but you won't know what it is you are looking at.

 How We Solved the Teaching Problem

-- Weekly live workshops.
+Weekly live workshops.
 We are going to hold your hand all the way - even if it takes you three years to get through all the material (there are worse ways to spend 3 years).
-We go over each lesson in the same way you will go through each lesson.
-When you'redone with with this course, you'll be a pro!
+When you're done with with the course, you'll be a pro!

-- In addition, during our weekly meetings, we'll be covering a lot of math ideas which will help you understand where all of this is going.
+In addition, during our weekly meetings, we'll be covering a lot of math ideas which will help you understand where all the playing with rods is going.